 It's not going to be easy to give you a sense of who I really am through this flat screen and words of a non-descript font, but here it goes.
 I'll try to explain.

 Richard Tattoni, born in 1976 in Toronto, Ontario, Canada, and as real as Hamilton steel.
 His parents eventually moved to Burlington, Ontario where he was raised.
-Richard has now returned to Hamilton where he had a fictional stint as Hess Village's mayor upon building the fictional town of Brewington, however don't think that this seemingly frozen location has any impact on where his creative writing takes us.
+Richard returned to Hamilton, served a stint as Hess Village's mayor and then quit politics.
+He moved to Brewington.
+However, don't think that this seemingly frozen location has any impact on his fiction or his creative writing takes us.
 His parents were hard-working good people with good Italian roots, revealing many strengths of his character.
-A believer in life after death and of The Great Beyond from youth he's been drawn to creative pursuits.
+A believer in life after death, blogging stories from The Great Beyond ever since his youuth he's been drawn to creative pursuits.